geozak/jekyll-clean-dark/_posts/2015-08-01-analytics-tags-comments.md

 ## Comments

-To enable [Disqus](http://disqus.com) register on the site and then just put your name in `_config.xml`.
+To enable [Disqus](http://disqus.com) register on the site and then just put your name in `_config.yml`.
 Comments could be switched on and off on per post basis, just put `comments: true` to enable them.